bsorav/superopt-project/README.md

 The CSV file shares same headers as table 4 in the paper and contains summary for a single benchmark,compiler pair.
 The headers are explained below.

 1. `name`: The name of the C function.
-2. `passing`: boolean indicating success of the equivalence check.
+2. `passing`: boolean indicating success of the refinement check.
 3. `ALOC`: assembly lines of code corresponding to the C function.
 4. `# of locals`: number of `alloc` instructions in the ${\tt LLVM}_d$ input.
-5. `eqT`: Time taken by Dynamo for computing equivalence.
+5. `eqT`: Time taken by Dynamo for computing refinement.
 6. `Nodes`: Number of nodes in the product graph.
 7. `Edges`: Number of edges in the product graph.
 8. `EXP`: Product graphs explored by the best-first search.
 9. `BT`: Number of backtrackings in the best-first search.
-10. `# of q`: Number of SMT queries made by Dynamo during the equivalence check.
+10. `# of q`: Number of SMT queries made by Dynamo during the refinement check.
 11. `Avg. qT`: Avg. time taken (in seconds) by the SMT solvers in discharging a query.
-12. `Frac_q^i`: Fraction of total SMT queries which used full interval encoding.
+12. `Frac_q^i`: Fraction of total SMT queries that used full interval encoding.

 It is important to note the final numbers may differ slightly from the paper numbers due to counter-example driven nature of the algorithm.
 However, the difference is expected to be small.